Frequently Asked Questions

 Some pain after surgery is to be expected.
 However, the amount of pain varies depending on the individual and the type of surgery you have.
 Your doctor will have ordered pain medications to be given if you need them.
 We will keep you as comfortable as possible.

-You will need to designate another responsible adult drive you home from the hospital, and someone to care for you for the first 24 hours after your procedure.
-You may be picked up at the covered and convenient Med-Surg Discharge, on the west side of the hospital beyond the Assessment entrance.
+No. You will need to designate another responsible adult drive you home from the hospital, and someone to care for you for the first 24 hours after your procedure.
+You may be picked up at the covered and convenient Med-Surg Discharge, on the west side of the hospital beyond the Assessment Center, Entrance 2.